ExpediaGroup/apiary-lifecycle/README.md

 Includes support for deploying Beekeeper on ECS and Kubernetes.
 Also includes deployment scripts for a Lambda which notifies Slack when Beekeeper's dead letter queue receives a message (this module is not required to run Beekeeper).

 ## Dependencies
-A database password defined in in `aws-secrets-manager`.
+A database password is defined in `aws-secrets-manager`.
 The terraform module will use that password for the database (see property `db_password_key`).

 ## Providers